smallcheeseburger/cifar10-resnet-app/README.md

 Please ensure that you have trained the model or provided a pre-trained model file in the correct path before running the app.

 The optimized hyperparameters are saved in best_params.json.

+MLflow experiment results are stored in the mlruns/ folder by default.